 A case that had been scheduled for a hearing in front of the Indiana Supreme court this week could have large implications for offenders on probation state wide – WFHB news director Alycin Bektesh has the report.

 There are more rotten rumors and crafty con-games going around this time of year than are dream’t of in your imagination, Horatio, and here’s the lowdown on more of them…even if your name isn’t Horatio.

 Anchors: Kelly Wherley, Taylor Talford

 Today’s headlines were written by Susan Northleaf, Emily Beck, and Anson Shupe

-Along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.
+Along with Joe Crawford for CATSweek, in partnership with Community Access Television services

 Our feature was produced by Alycin Bektesh

 Our engineers today are Jim Lang, Adam Reichle and Matthew Gwaltney